NuGet/Home/designs/FloatingStableAndPrerelease.md

 This section does not indicate a design change, rather summarizes the current behavior for clarity.

-* Floating versions are not regex, despite the usage of `*` in the floating version grammar.
+* Floating versions are **not regex**, despite the usage of `*` in the floating version grammar.
 Likewise, calling them wild card versions can be misleading as well.
-Floating version ranges have a semantic meaning that's applied at selection that's different from what a regex would do.
+Floating version ranges have a semantic meaning that's applied when determining a match that's different from what a regex would do.

+* Given a version `5.0.0-preview.1`, the `5.0.0` will be referred to as the `stable part` and `preview.1` will be refered to as the `prerelease part`.
+The first `-` in a version/version range is the separator between the stable and prerelease parts.

 * When specifying a floating version, stable versions are *always* allowed.
 See [example](https://nugettoolsdev.azurewebsites.net/5.5.0-floating.7611/find-best-version-match?versionRange=1.1.0-*&versions=1.1.0-beta%0D%0A1.1.0).
 For `1.1.0-*` with `1.1.0-beta` and `1.1.0` available, the selected version is `1.1.0`.

-* Prerelease versions are only allowed when the floating part of a version is `floated`.
+* Prerelease versions are only allowed when the prerelease part of a version is `floated`.
 Specifically `*`, `1.*`, `1.0.*` do not include prerelease versions.

 * If no version matches a floating version range, the lowest potential version in the range is chosen.
 See [example](https://nugettoolsdev.azurewebsites.net/5.5.0-floating.7611/find-best-version-match?versionRange=1.1.*&versions=1.2.1%0D%0A1.3.1).
 For `1.1.*` with `1.2.1` and `1.3.1` available, the selected version is 1.2.1.
 It's the first suitable version in the range that's considered the best version.

-* The best way to think about floating versions are still a range, but instead of choosing lowest first based on the version ordering, there is a set of prefferred versions that take precendence.
+* The best way to think about floating versions is that they are still a range, but instead of choosing lowest first based on the version ordering, there is a set of preferred versions that take precendence.
 Just because a version is not a preferred one, it's not excluded from the range.

 ### Scenarios

-For convenience, the implementation of this proposal has been uploaded to a [helper service](https://nugettoolsdev.azurewebsites.net/5.5.0-floating.7611/parse-version-range?versionRange=*-*) where you can try out the version parsing and the version selection.
+For convenience, the implementation of this proposal has been uploaded to a [helper service](https://nugettoolsdev.azurewebsites.net/5.5.0-floating.7611/parse-version-range?versionRange=*-*) where you can [try out](https://nugettoolsdev.azurewebsites.net/5.5.0-floating.7611/) the version parsing and the version selection.
 You can switch to published versions of NuGet to compare the behavior.

 #### Common Scenarios